kisvegabor/lvgl_upstream/docs/integration/chip/renesas.rst

       Downloading the `.zip` from GitHub doesn't work as it doesn't download the submodules.

-   - Open e² studio, go to ``File`` -> ``Import project`` and select ``General`` / ``Exsisting projects into workspace``
+   - Open e² studio, go to ``File`` -> ``Import project`` and select ``General`` / ``Existing projects into workspace``

    - Browse the cloned folder and press ``Finish``.

    - Double click on ``configuration.xml``.
 This will activate the `Configuration Window`.

-      Renesas' Flexible Software Package (FSP) incudes BSP and HAL layer support extended with multiple RTOS variants and other middleware stacks.
+      Renesas' Flexible Software Package (FSP) includes BSP and HAL layer support extended with multiple RTOS variants and other middleware stacks.
-      The components will be available via code generation, incuding the entry point of *"main.c"*.
+      The components will be available via code generation, including the entry point of *"main.c"*.

       Press ``Generate Project Content`` in the top right corner.